 Enys Gardens, near Penryn

 These beautiful gardens just outside Falmouth are famed for the huge swathes of bluebells which sweep across vistas in the gardens.
-The best chance to see the flowers in all their glory is in early May when they are holding their Bluebell Festival (5th-13th May) There is also a lovely tea room where you can sit outside with your dog.
+The best chance to see the flowers in all their glory is in early May when they are holding their Bluebell Festival (4th-12th May) along with an Art of Nature exhibition, a lovely excuse to explore the house.
+There is also a lovely tea room where you can sit outside with your dog.
 Other lovely features include a lake and the walled garden – even without the bluebells, this is a glorious place to walk your dog at any time.
-Usual opening hours are on Tues and Thurs from 2-5pm and Sun from 11am-5pm but for the Bluebell Festival, Sat 5th May – Sun 13th May, they are opening every day from 11am-5pm so there is no excuse not to visit! www.enysgardens.org.uk Tel: 01326 377621
+Usual opening hours are on Tues and Thurs from 2-5pm and Sun from 11am-5pm but for the Bluebell Festival, Sat 4th May – Sun 12th May, they are opening every day from 11am-5pm so there is no excuse not to visit! www.enysgardens.org.uk Tel: 01326 377621

 The bluebells come out early at this National Trust estate outside Helston.
 You can enjoy them as you stroll through the woods from the car park to the main house where parts of Poldark were filmed.
 Dogs are welcome in the gardens and in the estate and there are dog friendly seating areas at the cafe, situated at the entrance to the main house and grounds. www.nationaltrust.org.uk/godolphin